 4. Limit fast food

-When we’re feeling poorly, it can often be easy to pop a meal in the microwave in favour of convenience, couple this with the rise of home delivery options and it’s no wonder that many of us are eating more fast, processed and fried foods that aren’t supporting our immune system at all.
+When we’re feeling poorly, it can often feel easier to pop a meal in the microwave than cook from scratch.
+Couple this with the rise of home delivery options and it’s no wonder that many of us are eating more fast, processed and fried foods that are low in the nutrients our immune systems require.

 Researchers at the University of Bonn in Germany have found that an unhealthy diet can cause the immune system to act as if it is responding to bacterial infections.
-So, the next time you reach for the take-out menu if you’re feeling under the weather think again about what simple – and nutritious – options you may already have in your house.
+So, the next time you're feeling under the weather and find yourself reaching for the take-out menu, try and consider if there is something simple and more nutritious that you already have at home.

 5. Try some proven natural remedies